back to map

 North Carolina

 North Carolina has the second largest state virtual school in the country, the North Carolina Virtual Public School.
-There are no full-time programs, and no significant district-level programs.
+There are no full-time programs, although the State Board of Education established statute (115C-238.29A) in January, 2013 that sets the funding and requirement for statewide virtual charters.

 State virtual school

-The NCVPS funding model recently changed.
-SB897 (2010) established an allotment formula to “create a sustainable source of funding that increases commensurate with student enrollment” and recognized “the extent to which projected enrollment in e-learning courses affects funding required for other allotments that are based on ADM [average daily membership].”
-The State Board of Education implemented an initial NCVPS allotment formula in 2010 based on forward funding; the funding was reallocated from school districts to NCVPS based on NCVPS course enrollments from the previous year with an adjustment for projected enrollment growth.
+In 2010, SB897 radically changed the NCVPS funding model.
+The law established an allotment formula to “create a sustainable source of funding that increases commensurate with student enrollment” and recognized “the extent to which projected enrollment in e-learning courses affects funding required for other allotments that are based on ADM.”
+The SBE implemented an initial NCVPS allotment formula in 2010 based on forward funding; the funding was reallocated from school districts to NCVPS based on district NCVPS course enrollments from the previous year with an adjustment for projected enrollment growth.
 The formula created controversy and was revisited in 2011 to rectify inequities between larger and smaller districts.
-The new formula reduces school district teacher allocations to cover NCVPS instructional costs, resulting in a teacher pay reduction.

-The legislation provides two additional sources of funds to operate NCVPS.
-The first is a reduction to school districts’ per pupil allotment to create funding of $2,866,923 for operation of NCVPS.
-The second is a $2 million reduction in the per-pupil allotment for an enrollment reserve.
-This reserve fund covers school district enrollments in NCVPS courses that exceed projections.
-The funds carry into the next fiscal year and are replenished annually by a school system allocation reduction up to the original $2 million level.
+The legislation provided two additional sources of funds to operate NCVPS.
+The first is a $2 million reserve fund created by a reduction in the per-pupil allotment in grades 6-12.
+The reserve fund is available to a school district that wants to exceed 100% of its projection enrollments in NCVPS courses.
+Unused reserve funds carry over to the next fiscal year and are replenished annually by the school system allocation reduction up to the original $2 million level.
+The second is a reduction to school districts’ per-pupil allotment in grades 6-12 to create funding of $3.2 million for operation and administration of NCVPS.

 District programs